-Registered Providers must include in their tenancy policies, a clear appeals procedure that gives the opportunity for tenants to understand and respond to a decision not to renew their fixed term tenancy (similar to the Review Procedure required by law for Local Authorities).
+Registered Providers must include in their tenancy policies, a clear appeals procedure which gives the opportunity for tenants to respond to a decision not to renew their fixed term tenancy (similar to the Review Procedure required by law for Local Authorities).
 The procedure should include:

-- The right for the tenant to appeal the decision to end a fixed term Affordable Rent tenancy in writing within 21 days of the first notice; - The right of the tenant to request an oral hearing; - Someone senior to the original decision maker dealing with the appeal; - The appeal process should be completed before the tenancy is due to expire and the decision notified; - Provide a full explanation of the outcome of the appeal in writing.
+• The right for the tenant to appeal the decision to end a fixed term Affordable Rent tenancy in writing within 21 days of the first notice;

+- The right for the tenant to request an oral hearing; - Someone senior to the original decision maker to deal with the appeal; - The appeal process should be completed before the tenancy is due to expire and the decision notified; - A full written explanation of the outcome of the appeal.